freedom-mod-development-community/ReportSender/README.md

    See src/main/java/xyz/fmdc/reportsender/properties/ReportSender.properties.sample file for the format.
 Add the number of destinations.

-This program uses Crash Report Publisher, a library developed by anatawa12. licensed under MIT License see licenses/LICENSE-crash-report-publisher.txt
+This program uses Crash Report Publisher, a program developed by anatawa12. licensed under MIT License see licenses/LICENSE-crash-report-publisher.txt